clement-deltel/python-boilerplate/GOOD_PRACTICES.md

 - avoid .dot operations (`from math import sqrt` instead of `import math` and then `math.sqrt()`)
 - use pathlib over os module
+- use "err" over "e" in exception handling
+- use ternary operator when possible
+- use Google-style docstrings
+- use | for type annotations if needed
 - do not use f-strings in log statements

 Here are the useful tips to make Python faster: